jasonody/kinesis-with-many-consumers/README.md

-# max-kinesis-consumers
+# Kinesis with many consumers
-What happens if you have six consumers of a single Kinesis stream?
+One Kinesis stream and 12 consumers